eoos-systems/eoos-project-if-win32/README.md

 The installer automatically sets the *Path* system environment variable.
 But you have to set manually *C:\Program Files\Git\binpath* to the *Path* user environment variable to execute Bash if it needs.
-Having Git installed, you should sign out form and sign in to Windows to refresh the environment variables, and can check in CMD that Git and Bash can be executed properly.
+After the installation, check in CMD that tool is executed properly by executing the following commands.

 ```
 C:\> git --version